Sobgo/Pioneerbot/README.md

 - search videos by URL or query and play them on voice channels
 - queue songs to play
 - skip or remove songs form queue
-- create playlists and track song's likes/dislikes form your discord server users (TODO in version 2.x)
+- create playlists and track song's likes/dislikes form your discord server users (only partially implemented in 2.x)

 For list of all available commands you can type !help in chat
 You can change prefix in config.json